stillxthahn/stock-streaming/local/README.md

     bash connector/deploy_connector.sh
 ```

-- The script simply sends a POST request to the Kafka Connect REST API to deploy the MySQL connector.
+- The script simply sends a POST request to the Kafka Connect REST API to deploy the MySQL connector and create a topic.
 The connector configuration is stored in the ```/connector/connector-config.json``` file.
 ```json
 {
     "name": "stock-connector",